CERTCC/trommel/Documentation.md

 	* web application scripting variables
 	* Android application package (APK) file permissions

-* TROMMEL integrates vFeed, which is a database wrapper that pulls in content from Common Vulnerabilities and Exposures (CVE) database and the intersection with Exploit-DB, Metasploit, Snort, and Nmap. vFeed offers a free, downloadable Community Database for non-commercial users.
-This integration allows for further in-depth vulnerability analysis of identified indicators to enrich the output.

 * TROMMEL significantly lessens the manual analysis time of the researcher by automating much of the vulnerability discovery and analysis process.

 # TROMMEL Output
-* Upon execution, TROMMEL provides the following feedback to the researcher in the terminal and writes 3 (CSV parsable) results files:
+* Upon execution, TROMMEL provides the following feedback to the researcher in the terminal and writes 2 (CSV parsable) results files:
 	* Results will be saved to User-Supplied-File-Name_Trommel_YYYYMMDD_HHMMSS.
-	* vFeed results will be saved to User-Supplied-File-Name_TROMMEL_vFeed_Results_YYYYMMDD_HHMMSS.
 	* Hashes of files will be saved to User-Supplied-File-Name_TROMMEL_Hash_Results_YYYYMMDD_HHMMSS.
 * Checks the architecture of the BusyBox binary.
 * The text file is named according to the above naming convention and will contain the following information preceding the identified indicators:
-	* Trommel Results File Name: [Researcher Supplied File Name]
+	* TROMMEL Results File Name: [Researcher Supplied File Name]
 	* Directory: [Researcher Supplied Directory]
 	* There are [Count of Files] total files within the directory.
 * The results should be reviewed to identify and remove false positives and to identify indicators that need further analysis for potential vulnerabilities.